-Creating a sustainable wardrobe doesn't just entail buying from sustainable brands or at thrift stores.
-There are many other way to build a more eco-friendly closet, increase the lifespan of each item of clothing, and reduce textile waste.
-Here are some simple tips to help you create and maintain a more sustainable wardrobe.
+Creating a sustainable wardrobe doesn't just mean buying from sustainable brands or thrifting.
+There are many other ways to build a more eco-friendly closet by increasing the lifespan of each item of clothing and reducing your textile waste.
+Here are some simple tips to help you not only create but maintain a more sustainable wardrobe!

 Skip laundry day

-Cleaning a small load of laundry in your washing machine might not seem like a big deal, but in reality, each load has a profound impact on both our clothes and the environment.
-The more we wash our clothes, the shorter their lifespan, which often results in them ending up in landfill after a very short life.
-While a quick freshen up might seem pretty harmless, it can in fact cause fibre erosion, change fabric structure and cause fading.
+While cleaning a small load of laundry in your washing machine might not seem like a big deal, in reality each load has a profound impact on both our clothes and the environment.

 Air dry your clothes